alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 ## Encoding non-unique names in Python

-Admittedly, I can't think of a time when I'd want to do this, but this post feels incomplete without at least a brief mention.
+It's hard to think of a use case, but this post feels incomplete without at least a brief mention.

-If you want to encode custom data structures with Python's JSON library, you can subclass [`JSONEncoder`][JSONEncoder] and implement JSON serialisation for your custom structures.
+If you want to encode custom data structures with Python's JSON library, you can subclass [`JSONEncoder`][JSONEncoder] and define how those structures should be serialised.
 Here's a rudimentary attempt at doing that for a `MultiDict`:

 ```python